chabbax/react-tutorial-microservice/README.md

 ![frame1](img/frame1.png)

 ## Project Overview :globe_with_meridians:
 In this project we will create 2 microservices with a aggregator service which combines data from the two microservice and displays it in a meaningful manner.
 We will be using `spring boot` as our backend and `reactJS` as our frontend.
+Note: Both microservices would havee 2 different types of databases, MongoDb and MySQL.

 ## Prerequisites :white_check_mark:
 - [x] Installation of NodeJS - https://nodejs.org/en/download/